adityachaudharycode/MentorVerse/README.md

 - Authentication: Firebase
 - Database: Firestore database

-## Steps to run the webapp are as follows 👇
+## Steps to run our webapp are as follows 👇

 1. Clone the repository:
 ```bash